bobbybudnick/SFS-Infrastructure/README.md

 So is not going to work moving forward as monitor 3.
 Unable to be used in a professional setting until changes are made.

-16. Monitor 2 visualizations
-Terminal with iftop
-Virtualization server web page
-News stream from HDHomerun
-Status HTML page

-17. An effort to replace all commercial computers
+16. An effort to replace all commercial computers
 Commercial computers can be expensive and a liability.
 Custom computers are more flexible with ultimately wider parts availability.
 Administration tablet will be the 6th after router.